ctapweb/ctap/README.md

 ```
 Delete maven, manually delete the .m2 folder with all its content, reinstall maven, reinstall the 2 .jars from point 3 and run mvn clean install.

+Check the contants of the resulting .war archive by comparing it to the contents of the file war-contents.txt obtained with the command:

+jar tvf ~/.m2/repository/com/ctapweb/ctap-web/1.0.0-SNAPSHOT/ctap-web-1.0.0-SNAPSHOT.war > war-contents.txt

 8. Initialize the database by going to http://localhost:8080/ctapWebApp#initdb (the password is the one set as INITDBPASSWD in ctap-web/src/main/java/com/ctapweb/web/server/ServerProperties.java)